wgcban/ChangeFormer/README.md

-# Remote Sensing Image Change Detection with Transformers
+# **ChangeFormer**: An Efficient Transformer Architecture for Change Detection in Remote Sensing Images

 Chaminda
 Here, we provide the pytorch implementation of the paper: Remote Sensing Image Change Detection with Transformers.